-3.1 PhonepayPlus has exempted providers of lower-cost services from the requirement to register their services.
-However, if a provider offers services which are subject to special conditions in order to operate, they must register these services only.
+3.1 The Phone-paid Services Authority has exempted providers of lower-cost services from the requirement to register their services.
+However, if a provider offers services which are subject to special conditions in order to operate, they must register their organisation (whether that is a company or sole trader) and any such services.